d4m4ri/multiverse-randomizer/README.md

-multiverse-randomizer is a tool to test various concepts in random'ish milieus.
+multiverse-randomizer is a tool to test various concepts in various pseudo-random milieus.

-Requires 6GB RAM or more and Java 1.9
+Requirements: Java 1.9, Gradle, 16 GB RAM or more

 # INSTALL (MAC)
 brew install gradle